-- The interest rates of the Mortgages in a Gold PC Pool are within a range from (a) the PC Coupon plus any minimum required servicing fee through (b) 250 basis points above the PC Coupon. - Twenty-year Mortgages may be pooled with 30-year Mortgages and each type may be pooled separately. - Ten-year Mortgages may be pooled with 15-year Mortgages and each type may be pooled separately. - Balloon/Reset Mortgages are pooled separately based on the original term to the maturity or reset date (five or seven years). - Jumbo-Conforming Mortgages have been pooled separately from, and not with, other conforming Mortgages. - In general, - Cooperative Share Mortgages, - •• Extended Buydown Mortgages or - Relocation Mortgages may constitute up to 10% of the original principal balance of a Gold PC Pool without any special designation or disclosure to reflect that fact, so long as these types of Mortgages, in combination, do not constitute more than 15% of the original principal balance of the PC Pool.
+- The interest rates of the Mortgages in a Gold PC Pool are within a range from (a) the PC Coupon plus any minimum required servicing fee through (b) 250 basis points above the PC Coupon. - Twenty-year Mortgages may be pooled with 30-year Mortgages and each type may be pooled separately. - Ten-year Mortgages may be pooled with 15-year Mortgages and each type may be pooled separately.

+- Balloon/Reset Mortgages are pooled separately based on the original term to the maturity or reset date (five or seven years).

+- Jumbo-Conforming Mortgages will be pooled separately from, and not with, other conforming Mortgages.

+- In general,

+- Cooperative Share Mortgages,

+- •• Extended Buydown Mortgages or

+- Relocation Mortgages

-- Separately, Super-Conforming Mortgages may constitute up to 10% of the original principal balance of a Gold PC Pool that is not backed by Mortgages with special characteristics, without any special designation or disclosure to reflect that fact. - High LTV Mortgages will be pooled separately from other Mortgages.
+may constitute up to 10% of the original principal balance of a Gold PC Pool without any special designation or disclosure to reflect that fact, so long as these types of Mortgages, in combination, do not constitute more than 15% of the original principal balance of the PC Pool.